Local Flavor solves a few problems for me.

 - Local Flavor – original posting

 - also, Local Flavor on Ad Astra (contains reviews)

 - Local Flavor on Fanfiction.net

 - Old posting of Local Flavor on the G & T Show forums

 - Local Flavor in context

 The story is rated K.

-A lot happens in a short amount of time, as Doug and Lili are exposed to Calafan society through a fire hose.
+A lot happens in a short amount of time.
+Doug and Lili are exposed to Calafan society through a fire hose.
 And the reader, in some ways, gets that same sort of treatment.
-In some ways, this story is like another “elevator pitch” tale (like The Light), as it serves as an introduction to a lot of disparate aspects of my universe.
+In some ways, this story is like another “elevator pitch” tale (like The Light).
+This is because it serves as an introduction to a lot of disparate aspects of my universe.